 So we know what viral marketing is and how to create compelling content, but why ultimately, why should we bother?
 It’s clearly a lot of work and requires a ton of talent and expertise.

-The reason people care about viral marketing so much is that it can have a massive impact on your marketing efforts — we’ll show you some examples.
+The reason people care about viral marketing so much is that it can have a massive impact on your marketing efforts.
+Let’s look at some examples below.

 Probably the most immediate benefit of content going viral is people are more aware of your brand, particularly if you had a logo on it or if sites writing about your content cite you as the source.
 If your content’s featured across the web, odds are many more people are now aware that you exist, and if they already knew, they’re reminded of you, which has its own power.